bartler/neo4j-md-loader/README.md

 issuesFilePath="../issues.mdx"
 ```

-src/routes.ts
+**src/routes.ts**
-line 20 replace issues.mdx with the name of your markdown file
+- line 20 replaces issues.mdx with the name of your markdown file
-line 28 replace database name ('test') with name of your database
+- line 26 replaces database name ('test') with name of your database

 ### Start in dev mode